 Rope Chain: Has the appearance of two, or more, twisted strands of chain spiraled together.
 It is made with twisted links that are each connected to two other links in a continuous row to resemble a woven fiber rope.

 Singapore Chain: Features links that are interconnected to form an elongated diamond structure that is then twisted and flattened to form the chain.
 The twisted chain reflects light from all angles making it shimmer and shine.
 Also known as Sparkling Singapore or Twisted Curb.

-Snake Chain: Created with tightly joined, machine-made curb-style chain that is drawn into a flexible tube.
-The tight weave has a zig zag effect resembling snake skin in either round or square style and available with diamond cut texture.
+Snake Chain: Created with a tightly joined, machine-made curb-style chain that is drawn into a flexible tube.
+The tight weave has a zig-zag effect resembling snakeskin in either round or square style and is available with a diamond-cut texture.